Token Compensation Accounting: IFRS 2 or IAS 19? The Standard-Selection Fork (2026)

 Token Compensation Accounting: IFRS 2 or IAS 19?

-- Token comp is not automatically IFRS 2.
-The fork: is the token the entity's equity instrument?
+- Token compensation is not automatically IFRS 2.
+The fork turns on whether the token is the entity's equity instrument.

-- Most native/utility tokens are not the entity's equity → often IAS 19 / general benefit, not IFRS 2.
+- Most native and utility tokens are not the entity's equity, so the arrangement often lands in IAS 19 or general-benefit treatment rather than IFRS 2.

 The fork, stated precisely